criblio/criblvision/criblvision-for-criblsearch/README.md

-The dropdowns in these worker groups rely on lookup called envrionment_assets which you will have to create.
+The dropdowns in these worker groups rely on lookup called environment_assets which you will have to create.
 Follow the instructions below.